ssdollxx/tuya-zigbee-switch/docs/updating.md

 Currently, you have to manually (re)download them from [`zha/`][quirks] or [`zigbee2mqtt/converters/`][converters]
 and (re)place them in `homeassistant/custom_zha_quirks/` or `zigbee2mqtt/data/external_converters` respectively.

-- The custom quirks path has to be specified in the configuration file (see OTA index).
+- ZHA: The custom quirks path has to be specified in the configuration file (see OTA index).
-- The external converters directory has to be manually created.
+- Z2M: The external converters directory has to be manually created.

+**To apply** the newly downloaded quirks / converters:
+- restart ZHA / Z2M
+- reconfigure device

 The quirks / converters **independently receive updates** to:
 - support new features from FW updates